South Alabama teacher found shot to death inside home

 MOBILE, Ala.
-(AP) - Authorities say a University of South Alabama teacher was found shot to death inside his home.
+(AP) - A University of South Alabama teacher was found shot to death inside his home after police went to check on him because of co-workers’ concerns, authorities said Thursday.

-A statement from the Mobile Police Department says the death of 39-year-old Matthew Wiser is being investigated as a murder.
+A statement from the Mobile Police Department said the death of Matthew Wiser, 39, was being investigated as a murder.

 Wiser was an associate professor in the business school at South Alabama.
-His faculty web page says he was a graduate of the University of Rochester and Louisiana State University who taught economics and finance.
+He was a graduate of the University of Rochester and Louisiana State University who taught economics and finance, according to his faculty web page.

-The police statement says university officers were doing a welfare check on Wiser when they found him dead with an apparent gunshot wound inside his home near campus.
+A university statement said campus police went to check on Wiser over concerns expressed by colleagues.
+Officers found him dead with an apparent gunshot wound inside his home, Mobile police said.

+Shelby Walter, who took one of Wiser’s economics classes in the spring, told WKRG-TV he was a “great teacher.”

+“He helped with students who had trouble with homework.
+He really wanted his students to pass,” said Walter.

 Sign up for Daily Newsletters